-During 2020, payments with a total value of €6.77m (ex VAT) (2019: €4.98m ex VAT) were made in respect of goods/services that were the subject of procurement exceptions approved in accordance with the Agency's Procurement Policy and Procurement Procedure.
+During 2021, payments with a total value of €6.15m (ex VAT) (2020: €6.77m (ex VAT)) were made in respect of goods/services that were the subject of procurement exceptions approved in accordance with the Agency's Procurement Policy and Procurement Procedure.
 A breakdown of these exceptions is provided in the table below.

-Category Total (ex VAT) 2020 €m Notes
+Category Total (ex VAT) 2021 €m Notes

-Expert Witnesses 4.71 Note 1
+Expert Witnesses 4.99 Note 1

-e-Discovery 0.82 Note 2

-Information Technology & Communications 0.79 Note 3
+Information Technology & Communications 0.45 Note 2

-Facilities Management/Maintenance 0.25

-Professional Services 0.172
+Professional Services 0.34 Note 3

-Marketing Print & Stationery 0.028
+e-Discovery 0.20 Note 4

+Facilities Management/Maintenance 0.17

 Note 1: Expert witnesses are witnesses engaged by the State Claims Agency ("SCA") to provide reports and give evidence in personal injury and property damage cases being managed by the SCA.
-Although they are engaged by the SCA, such witnesses are witnesses. of the Court and their overriding duty is to provide truthful, independent and impartial expert evidence, within their field of expertise, to the Court.
+Although they are engaged by the SCA, such witnesses are witnesses of the Court and their overriding duty is to provide truthful, independent and impartial expert evidence, within their field of expertise, to the Court.
 Expert witnesses can be divided into two broad categories: witnesses as to liability and causation (e.g. medical and engineer witnesses) and witnesses as to quantum and fact (e.g. actuarial witnesses).
 A management decision was taken by the SCA that the selection of expert witnesses as to causation and liability would not be competitively procured as it was considered that such a procurement process would be likely to give rise to an added level of litigation risk in relation to the independence of such witnesses.
+A panel of two service providers was procured in 2021 for the provision of actuarial expert witness services, with the procurement of other categories of witness as to quantum planned for 2022.
 It should be noted that payments to expert witnesses are in respect of a large number of separate engagements, where the amount payable in the majority of individual cases is less than €5,000 (ex VAT).